olafurw/webassembly-presentation/data/slides.md

 How can something be neither Web nor Assembly?

 @@@
+@standard

-WHAT IS WEBASSEMBLY?
+# WHAT IS WEBASSEMBLY?

 WebAssembly is a binary format* originally designed to allow for performant execution of code within browsers.

-Announced 2015
+- Announced 2015
-Working Drafts in 2018
+- Working Drafts in 2018
-W3C recommendation in 2019
+- W3C recommendation in 2019

 WebAssembly can be thought of as the target output of any language and in recent times can be executed outside of the web.

 @@@
+@standard

-WEBASSEMBLY EXAMPLES?
+# WEBASSEMBLY EXAMPLES?

 Many of you might associate WebAssembly with games only, and even though this talk is also doing that, WebAssembly has so much more to offer.